Elemanor/astro/src/content/services/french-drain-installation-toronto.md

     - Same Day Service
     - Camera Inspections
     - 10 Year Warranty
+faq:
+  - question: >-
+      How much does French Drain Installation Toronto | 2,300+ Monthly Searches
+      | Interior & Exterior Systems cost?
+    answer: >-
+      Costs vary based on project scope and specific requirements.
+We provide free on-site assessments and detailed quotes with transparent pricing and no hidden fees.
+  - question: How long does the project take?
+    answer: >-
+      Timeline depends on project size and complexity.
+Most projects complete within 1-5 days.
+We provide accurate schedules and work efficiently to minimize disruption.
+  - question: Do you offer warranties?
+    answer: >-
+      Yes, we provide comprehensive warranties on all work.
+This includes lifetime warranties on materials and extended labor warranties, all fully transferable.
+  - question: Do you handle permits?
+    answer: >-
+      Yes, we manage all necessary permits and inspections.
+Our team ensures full compliance with local building codes and regulations.
+related_services:
+  - title: Basement Waterproofing
+    url: /services/basement-waterproofing-toronto/
+    description: Complete moisture protection
+  - title: Foundation Repair
+    url: /services/foundation-repair/
+    description: Structural solutions
+  - title: Drainage Solutions
+    url: /services/drainage-solutions/
+    description: Water management systems
 ---

 # French Drain Installation Toronto - 2,300 Monthly Searches Gap Solution